 These topics will take place face-to-face off-campus.
 Courses will take place both outside on the land at the Kainai reserve, and using classroom space provided by Red Crow Community College in Standoff, Alberta and also at Blackfeet Community College, in Browning, Montana, USA.
 Courses will take place in summer, fall, and winter semesters.
 The use of seasons is intentional given the seasonal nature of Niitsitapii approaches to wellness.
 Please see more detailed information below regarding dates and delivery for individual courses.

-Programs In Progress (July 2020 start).
+Programs In Progress (Summer 2021 start).
 Topics listed below are intended to provide information for students currently enrolled in these programs.

 Notice re: Summer Residency 2021

 All MEd Summer 2021 classes will be moving fully online.
 There will be no on-campus Summer Residency.
 Please do not make any travel plans such as booking flights or accommodations.
 We appreciate your patience and understanding.